 This course is offered to sophomores who earned a final grade of at least a C+ in Honors Cell Biology or at least a B in CP Cell Biology (Level 2) and are placed in ELA Level 1, 2 or 3 and receive a recommendation from their current science teacher.
 Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course completes the biology standards introduced in grade 9 and prepares students for the Biology MCAS examination at the end of grade 10.
-Students will study the principles of genetics and the interrelationship and effect of evolution on biodiversity in living things.
+Students will study the principles of genetics as well as the interrelationship and effect of evolution on biodiversity in the populations of living things.
 Critical thinking skills will be developed through pre- and post-activity discussions and lab reports.
 Microscopes and computers will be utilized to enrich laboratory work and scientific investigation.
-Students will be expected to respond to this high-rigor curriculum individually and collaboratively on projects designed to provide further evidence of standard attainment.
+Students will be expected to respond to this high-rigor curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.

-5022 and 5023: College Preparatory Lab Biodiversity These courses are offered to sophomores based on their performance in their 9th grade Cell Biology and aligns with the Massachusetts Science and Technology Engineering Frameworks.
+5022 and 5023: College Preparatory Lab Biodiversity

+These courses are offered to sophomores based on their performance in their 9th grade Cell Biology and and aligns with the Massachusetts Science and Technology Engineering Frameworks.
 This course completes the biology standards introduced in grade 9 and prepares students for the Biology MCAS examination at the end of grade 10.
-Students will study the principles of genetics and the interrelationship and effect of evolution on biodiversity in living things.
+Students will study the principles of genetics as well as the interrelationship and effect of evolution on biodiversity in the populations of living things.
 Executive functioning and higher order thinking skills are developed and applied throughout the course.
 Microscopes and computers may be utilized to enrich laboratory work and scientific investigation.
 Students will be expected to respond to this high-rigor curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.